Skip to main content

 These penalties apply to...

-• Any producer who submits a detailed report
+• Any company that markets containers, packaging, and printed paper, and that submits a detailed report

 • Any container or packaging whose predominant material is subject to a penalty